landonma/Data-Management-Templates-Project/Internal_Sharing_Template/Internal_Sharing_Template_example.md

 This agreement is between all the members of the project *[Ecological value of the Wetlands Blah]*.
 Throughout this document we will refer to it as the Project.

 Define subproject
-(1. meteo, 2. birds, 3.
-Water quality 4.
-Wetlands as recreational site
+1. Meteorological Data,
+2. Bird Census,
+3. Water Quality Records,
+4. Use of Wetlands Survey

 2)	Data Management Plan (DMP)
-The data management plan for the Project can be found *[in the internal shared drive in path make/up/a/path]*.
+The data management plan for the Project can be found in the shared R drive at "R:\projects\BrBoMaster".

 3)	Data Description
 *[if there are datasets that will be managed differently with respect to internal data sharing, describe them here so that we can refer to them throughout this document.
 Each section of this document should refer to each of the dataset groups outlined below.
 Feel free to refer to the DMP for a description of the dataset groups if that makes sense.]*

-* 1. meteorological data
+1. Meteorological data
-* maps
+    -
-* 2. Birds
+2. Birds Census
-   - spreadsheets with counts
+   - Spreadsheets with counts of migratory birds
-   - photographs and videos
+   - Photographs and videos with geo-location tags
 * 3. Water quality
    - instrumentation (dissolved oxygen, NO3, PH4, temperature, etc, organic matter, turbidity, chlorophyll)
    - lab data: phytoplankton and zooplankton species identification - spreadsheet, physical samples, photos or microscope images
 * 4. Use of the wetlands as a recreational site
-   - interviews to visitors
+   - Interviews of visitors
+maps

 ## SECTION II: ROLES AND RESPONSIBILITIES